 SilentKnight (previously EFIcienC) – a new generation with fully automatic security checks

 A replacement for LockRattler to perform its assessments and check whether your Mac is up to date automatically.
 Checks EFI firmware, security settings and data files, and has both a summary Help page and a detailed reference.
-Update adds support for KEXT blocker in Catalina.
+Update improves firmware checking.

 silnite – a command tool which performs the same checks as SilentKnight

 If you’re managing Macs on a network, this is an invaluable way of checking EFI firmware, security settings including SIP and FileVault, and security data file updates.
 A choice of two levels of detail, which can include checks against my database of current versions, and reports to stdout in either text or JSONised XML.
 Can also download and install waiting updates.
-Update adds support for KEXT blocker in Catalina.
+Update improves firmware checking.

 LockRattler – a quick check of your security systems